-Sony Xperia Tablet Z makes its official debut with a 10.1-inch 1920x1200 display, 6.9mm thick bodyAlex Wagner - Deputy Managing Editor, News Desk
+Sony Xperia Tablet Z makes its official debut with a 10.1-inch 1920x1200 display, 6.9mm thick bodyAlex Wagner - Editorial Director of News and Content

 That didn't take long.
 Less than a week after we first got wind of the Sony Xperia Tablet Z, the new slate has been made officially official by Sony Mobile's Japanese arm.
 As expected, the Xperia Tablet Z touts a 10.1-inch 1920x1200 Mobile Bravia Engine 2 display and 1.5GHz quad-core processor, all packed into a waterproof and dustproof body that measures 6.9mm thick.
 Also included is an 8.1-megapixel camera, 4G LTE, Android 4.1, NFC and S-Force virtual surround sound technology.
 The Tablet Z will be offered in both black and white.